Advising

 The Materials Science and Engineering Undergraduate Mentoring Program

 Materials majors participate in a mentoring program to meet with MSE faculty members or instructors to discuss research activities, specialization areas and career/graduate school options.
 Mentoring sessions occur prior to registration for the following semester classes.
-Students are required to have a mentoring session for a minimum of the three semesters starting prior to registration for classes for their second semester on campus.
+Starting Spring 2022, you should begin mentoring your sophmore year or in the semester you enroll in ENMA 300 (e.g. when you are taking ENMA 300).
+Once you begin you should continue for two more semesters in a row.
 Students must choose a different faculty member for each mentoring session.
 Download a mentoring form here.
 (PDF)

 Technical Electives